Responsive Design: Definition, challenges and explanations

 - Universal adaptation to all screens, improving the user experience.

-However, this method also has some disadvantages:
+However, this method also has a few drawbacks:

 Concrete examples and use cases of Responsive Design